mozilla/extension-workshop/src/content/documentation/publish/distribute-manifest-versions.md

    ::: note
    You need to change it back to “on this site” for MV2 versions, as the most recently used channel is remembered.
    :::
-2. For API uploads, specify “channel=unlisted” for the self-distribution channel.
+2. For API uploads, specify `channel=unlisted` for the self-distribution channel.

 See [Self distribution](/documentation/publish/submitting-an-add-on/#self-distribution), for more details on the process.